 JAVA_HOME_FOR_CYAN whose contents is the directory of JDK 1.8.
 Something as:

-The Cyan compiler has been tested only with Java 1.8 (use the most recent version of JDK 1.8).
-A newer version of JDK, like 1.9, may not work.
+The Cyan compiler has been tested only with Java 1.8 (use the most recent version).
+A newer version of JDK, like 1.15, should work if option -java of the compiler is *not* used (this option is necessary when the Cyan code import Java packages).
+Or it may not work at all.
 Remember that, if an environment variable is set using the Windows 10 menus, it is only visible in command prompts and PowerShell windows opened after the variable was set.
 If variable

 JAVA_HOME_FOR_CYAN is not set, the Cyan compiler will use a Java subdirectory of

 To compile and execute the project of the directory ‘helloWorld’ type the following in the Windows command prompt:

 To run the program again, type

 The compiler will create a .cmd file with the name of the last directory of the path.
 You can compile without executing by using option -noexec:

 myFirstProgram is the directory with the Cyan packages.
 There should be at least one directory ‘main’ with a file ‘Program.cyan’ in it.
 In Linux, if you want to try, use

 There is no equivalent of a .cmd file for Linux.